Questions asked over Davenport's communication involving Hesco barrier breach

 The email was sent at about the same time that the city said businesses were being alerted about a possible breach but were not told it was imminent.
 City staff said crews began going around about noon alerting businesses, but not every business said they were notified.
 Torres, with Ruby’s Beer, Bikes and Brats, said they were never warned, but instead evacuated after noticing the railroad packing up a day before the failure.

-"Had we been close to the river there was a chance that people could have got hurt and knowing that there was 24 hours ahead from the other email, there was a lot that could have been done,” Torres said.
+"Had we been close to the river there was a chance that people could have got hurt and knowing that there were 24 hours ahead from the other email, there was a lot that could have been done,” Torres said.

 At 2:57, and about 90 minutes after the email from the Emergency Agency, Communications and Preparedness Director Robin Dunn sent Gleason an email saying in part "public works staff continues to monitor the integrity of flood protection along the riverfront” but never addressed the email citing an imminent breach.